 Our instruments utilize novel and complex technologies and may develop or contain undetected defects or errors.
 We cannot assure you that material performance problems, defects, or errors will not arise, and as we commercialize our products, these risks may increase.
 We provide and expect to continue to provide warranties that our products will meet performance expectations and will be free from defects.
-The costs incurred in correcting any defects or errors may be substantial and could adversely affect our operating margins.
+From time to time, we experience defects in our products, and the costs to cure such defects and any defects or errors we detect in the future may be substantial and could materially adversely affect our operating margins.